ndrwdslv/ubc-kaltura-video-downloader/README.md

 ## Usage

 The script requires a video stream segment.
-For example, a URL of the form `https://streaming.video.ubc.ca/ ........  a6rb/name/a.mp4/seg-x-v1-a1.ts` where`x` is any valid segment number.
+For example, a URL of the form `https://streaming.video.ubc.ca/ ........  a6rb/name/a.mp4/seg-x-v1-a1.ts?Policy=abc123&Signature=def456&Key-Pair-Id=ABCD1234` where`x` is any valid segment number.
 You may obtain such URL by playing the video in a browser, opening up the inpect element tool, and finding the requests made by the browser.
 In Chrome this is under the Network tab.

-Then simply execute `python3 kaltura_dl.py -url <your-url> -output <filename>`
+Then simply execute `python kaltura_dl.py -url "your-url" -output "filename.mp4"`

-It may be wise to place the URL and filename in quotations if you get any errors.

 ## Other